Transferring a pension scheme

 - Preserved pension - this is where the pension fund remains where it is;

 - Vest benefits (this is only available if the member is over the age of 55 or satisfies the ill health conditions or has a protected early pension age).
-For information please see the article on Retirement Benefit Options); and
+For information please see the article on When can retirement benefits be taken; and

 - Transfer to an alternative pension scheme.

-All members have a right to transfer now.
-However not every scheme has to accept the transfer.
+However, although most schemes provide the right to transfer, not every scheme has to accept an incoming transfer.